rivtlib-dev/rivtlib.github.io/docs/rivtapi.md

     *sites* folder.

-    The rivt calc input file is a Python file written in *rivtText*, a superset markup language reStructuredText (reST) defined at
+    The rivt calc input file is a Python file written in *rivtText*, a superset of the markup language reStructuredText (reST) defined at https://docutils.sourceforge.io/rst.html. *rivtText* is designed for
-    https://docutils.sourceforge.io/rst.html. *rivtText* is designed for
+    clarity, brevity and universality when reading and writing calculation inputs and outputs.
+It may include rivt file commands and format tags, reStructuredText (reST) and native Python code.
+Commands start a line with
-    clarity and brevity when reading and writing calculation input and output.
+    || and always read or write files into and out of the calculation.
+Tags
-    It may include rivt commands and tags, reStructuredText (reST) and native Python code.
-Commands start a line with || and always read or write files into and out of the calculation.
-Tags terminate a line with the symbol _[tag] and always evaluate or format.
-Block tags start the block with
+    terminate a line with the symbol _[tag] and always evaluate or format.
-    ___[tag] (three underscores) and end with a blank line.
+    Block tags start the block with ___[tag] (three underscores) and end with a blank line.

-    *rivtCalc* is an open source software stack for writing, sharing and publishing engineering calculations.
+    *rivtCalc* is the open source software stack for writing, sharing and publishing engineering calculations.
 The stack includes *Python*, Python science and engineering libraries, *VSCode*, *LaTeX (TexLive)*, *GitHub* and *rivt*.

-    In the syntax summary below, user settings are separated by |.
+    rivt command parameters are separated by |.
 User selections are separated by semi-colons for a single selection and commas for multiply selectable settings.
 The first line of each method specifies formatting and labeling parameters for that rivt string.
-The method label can be a section or paragraph title, or just a label for bookmarking (see tags for explanation).
+The method label can be a section or paragraph title, or a label for bookmarking (see tags for usage).

     ========= ==================================================================
     API name           method, first line settings and commands